lindbrook/cholera/README.md

 ### note

-neighborhoodWalking() and addNeighborhood() are computationally intensive.
+`neighborhoodWalking()` is computationally intensive.
 Using R version 3.5.1 on a single core of a 2.3 GHz Intel i7, plotting observed paths to PDF takes about 5 seconds; doing the same for expected paths takes about 28 seconds.
 Using the functions' parallel implementation on 4 physical (8 logical) cores, the times fall to about 4 and 11 seconds.

 Note that parallelization is currently only available on Linux and Mac.

-Also, note that although some precautions are taken in R.app on macOS, the developers of the 'parallel' package, which neighborhoodWalking() uses, strongly discourage against using parallelization within a GUI or embedded environment.
-See vignette("parallel") for details.
+Also, note that although some precautions are taken in R.app on macOS, the developers of the 'parallel' package, which `neighborhoodWalking()` uses, strongly discourage against using parallelization within a GUI or embedded environment.
+See `vignette("parallel")` for details.

 ### contributing